Section II: Faculty Rights and Responsibilities

 4. The total FTE, which includes any teaching, summer research and outside consulting, of a faculty member during any given week of the Summer Session cannot exceed 125% from all sources.

 The University of New Mexico and its branch campuses are committed to the concept of merit pay for all contract full-time faculty when pay raises are available.
-Merit pay for full-time faculty at UNM-Valencia, when available, is determined from year to year based on the totals of the professional development points (PDP'S) each instructor accumulates as part of his/her Faculty Evaluation/Development Instrument (FE/DI).
-Copies of the FE/DI are available from the Division Chair or at the Academic Office.
+Merit pay for full-time faculty at UNM-Valencia, when available, is determined from year to year based on the totals of the professional development points (PDP'S) each instructor accumulates as part of his/her Faculty Annual Performance Review.
+Copies of the Faculty Annual Performance Review are available from the Division Chair or at the Academic Affairs Office.

 1. Full-time faculty are required to teach 15.0 credit hours per semester for the fall and spring semesters.